-This photo (and banner) is of some of the happy faces of students at Callaghan College and De La Salle Lipa - Philippines (on the Promethean) after the final judging of their Sustainability Project which was organised by Instructure's Troy Martin and team.
+This photo (and banner) is of some of the happy faces of students at Callaghan College and De La Salle Lipa - Philippines (on the Promethean) after the final judging of their Sustainability Project which was organised by Instructure's Deactivated user and team.

 Let's back track now - last term, students at De La Salle Lipa, Callaghan College Wallsend Campus and Waratah Campus were set a challenge by Instructure and Red Agency - look at Sustainability and single use plastics, come up with solutions and alternatives.
 Students were grouped on Canvas with representatives from each Campus on teams.
 They had to research and deliver a PowerPoint based on problem solving these issues.
 They had to communicate and collaborate with people they didn't know, develop relationships, navigate time zones and solve a massive environmental issue.

 Did I mention they are 15 years old?